tudorscanner/slate/source/includes/_flights_multiCity.md

 ### date5

-Outbound date in the format YYYY-MM-DD
+Outbound date of the sixth flight in the format YYYY-MM-DD

 `date5`